 Making Sangria with Tea

-Many people don’t realize you can cook with tea.
-Remember, tea is essentially an herb.
-Most of the time we infuse the leaf in water and then drink it, but you can also infuse the leaf into foods or other beverages.
-You can add tea to many beverages like my superfruit mango peach tea smoothie.
+Many people don't realize you can cook with tea.
+Tea is essentially an herb.
+We often infuse the leaf into water and drink it, but you can also infuse it into foods or other beverages.
+You can add tea to beverages like my superfruit mango peach tea smoothie.

 The Sangria will not taste like tea.
 You are just using tea in place of soda or juice.
+So it's actually a healthier choice.
 The tea will accentuate the fruit flavors.
 Much like the addition of lemon juice enhances the flavor of a peach or raspberry iced tea.

 You could always use a tea with a stronger flavor profile than the Blue Mountain Nilgiri tea that I use here.
 I think any strong black tea would balance well with the fruit in this recipe.
-I’m thinking an English Breakfast tea would also work very nicely here.
+An English Breakfast tea would also work very nicely here.

 Why Add Limoncello?

-You can buy Limoncello in the liquor stores but all the ones I’ve found here in the states use an artificial lemon flavor.
-It’s just not the same.
-The Italians just know how to make everything taste better!
+You can buy Limoncello in liquor stores.
+The Limoncello from Italy does not have an artificial lemon flavor added.
+The Italians know how to make everything taste better!
 They have a passion for real food and for doing things well.
-You just can’t beat that combination.
+You just can't beat that combination.

-I have a traditional Italian Limoncello recipe that I will share in a future post.
-It’s so easy.
-Mixing the bottled Limoncello with this easy Sangria recipe just gives a nice little kick since you’re basically making a cocktail punch out of the wine.
-And the homemade lemonade makes up for the artificial lemon flavor in most bottled Limoncello.
+Mixing the bottled Limoncello with this easy Sangria recipe gives a nice little kick since you're basically making a cocktail punch out of the wine.
+And the homemade lemonade compliments the lemon flavor in the Limoncello.

 Pro Tips for an Easy Sangria Recipe